How to obtain lattices from (f,sigma,delta)-codes via a generalization of Construction A: Introduction

 Throughout the paper we will put a special emphasis on the nonassociative cyclic algebras $(K/F,\sigma,c)$ employed in \cite{SPO12}, and on the generalized nonassociative cyclic algebras $(D, \sigma, d)$, since these are used for iterated space-time block codes \cite{SP14}, \cite{PS15}.
-Dual codes and their lattices are briefly treated in Section \ref{sec:dual}.